CellarPro Mini Split 3000Sh-EC Horizontal System #7402

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-3000Sh units also are significantly quieter than comparable units from other brands.
+3000Sh-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

 All air-cooled refrigeration equipment requires fresh air intake to dissipate the heat generated by the cooling unit.
 The fresh air intake CANNOT come from the wine cellar space - it must come from space outside the cellar.